TF1260 Info and Installation Tips

 Please note that all 68060 systems (including LC) require that the 68060.library be installed beforehand.
 It is part of the MMU.library v46 package that can be found on Aminet.

 You need to have at least Kickstart 3.1 in your A1200 for the board to automatically add the 128MB of Fast Ram to the system.
-The compatibility with 3.0 has been dropped in order to make sure the board can work in conjunction with the Mediator expansion board.
+The automatic Fast RAM detection on 3.0 has been dropped in order to make sure the board can work in conjunction with the Mediator expansion board.

 A1200 TIMING FIXES